MicrosoftDocs/learn/learn-pr/startups/name-brand/includes/3-personal-brand-importance.md

 - Current (no more than a couple of years old)
 - Friendly and engaging (you're smiling and looking at the camera)
-- Confident expression and body language
+- Confident in expression and body language
 - High quality (ideally taken with a professional camera and available in high resolution when needed)
 - Well lit (not backlit or shadowy, and not in bright sunlight that makes you squint)
-- A plain background that's not distracting and doesn't include other people
+- Free of distractions or other people in the background

 It's also a good idea to have a variety of photos available for different uses.